 - 1. Students' general appearance must be clean and include clothing that is in good condition and appropriate for a school setting. - 2.
 Students will be expected to dress in an acceptable and modest manner.
-Shorts and skirts should not be shorter than 6 inches above the knee.
+Shorts and skirts should be no shorter than mid-thigh (both when standing and sitting.
 Pants, shorts, and skirts are not allowed to sag below the students hip bones.
 Tank tops, racer back tops, biker shorts, leggings, and frayed cut-offs, are not considered acceptable attire (exception girls may wear tank tops with a two inch shoulder strap).
 Boys may not wear sleeveless t-shirts.
 Boxer shorts are not to be worn as shorts.
 All clothing should be free from holes that expose areas that the dress code requires to be covered.
 This includes pants that have inappropriate holes that were made by the manufacturer.
 No undergarments are to be visible at any time.
 No skin is to be visible between tops and bottoms.
 Tops that expose cleavage are not to be worn. - 3.
 Unacceptable attire would include T-shirts, etc., which have advertisements or other insignia which are offensive or considered out of place in an education facility.
 Sleeveless (open cut) shirts are not allowed. - 4.
 Footwear shall be worn at all times. - 5.
-Hats, caps, or sunglasses shall not be worn inside the building.
-(No headbands, doo rags, or bandanas are allowed.) - 6.
 Hair should be clean and well groomed: not of nuisance to the education process.
-Students who participate in athletics or other school activities are subject to their coach's or their sponsor's requirements for grooming. - 7.
+Students who participate in athletics or other school activities are subject to their coach's or their sponsor's requirements for grooming. - 6.
 Body piercing shall not present a safety risk or create a disturbance of the educational process.
-If, upon the administration's judgment, the appearance is detrimental to the learning environment, an adjustment, covering, or removal will be expected. - 8.
+If, upon the administration's judgment, the appearance is detrimental to the learning environment, an adjustment, covering, or removal will be expected. - 7.
 Final decision as to what is acceptable lies with the administration.